aspose-cells-cloud/aspose-cells-cloud-docs/en/learn/local-file-processing-vs-cloud-file-processing/_index.md

 - Local file: File operations can only be performed locally.
 - Cloud file: File operations can be performed locally or in the cloud.

+**Notes / Limitations:** The API supports files up to 200 MB for cloud processing, and only the formats listed in the documentation can be converted.
+Network latency may affect processing time for large spreadsheets.